“Gravedigger, come dig my grave for me,” I whispered as I held the razor blade over my wrist.

 This couldn’t happen today.
 I had to help Mr. Grace.
 He needed his soul to rest, and I knew where the wall was.
 I had seen it before, and it wasn’t too far from here.
 But before I could throw my limp legs over the edge of the bed, an orderly had me pinned down while Janice pumped me with a new cocktail to help me rest.

 My foot itched from the blanket covering it.
+Instead of drifting off to a lovely catatonic state, my skin felt as if thousands of ants were slowly creeping across it.
 Whatever they filled me with wasn’t doing the trick.
-Instead of drifting off to a lovely catatonic state, my skin felt as if thousands of ants were slowly creeping across it.
-I knew if I were to struggle in my restraints, they would come back, but I really wanted to scratch my foot.
+I knew if I struggled in my restraints, they would come back, but I really wanted to scratch my foot.

 The room suddenly went cold.
 I looked around for what spirit had come to visit.
 I couldn’t see anyone, but I knew they had come for me when my wrist loosened and the locked door swung open.
 The spirit must have been Mr. Grace since I had promised to help him.
 It was nice that he was returning the favor.
 Then again, I wasn’t of much use to him strapped down to the bed.